evatrium/capsule/docs/alternative_arguments.md

 Alternatively, you may choose to pass each property value as its own argument.

-Capsule will see that the first argument is of type string and then will assume each following argument to be in the required order as stated above
+Capsule will see that the first argument is of type string and then will assume each following argument to be in the required order as its defined above

-In this case the
 ```js
 Capsule('foobar', //name
   { count: 0, asdf: 'xyz' }, //initial state